gpodder/mygpo/maintainer-needed.md

 Who pays for running gpodder.net?
 ---------------------------------

-Currently the external operating costs for gpodder.net are limited to the domain.
+Currently, the external operating costs for gpodder.net are limited to the domain.
 Hosting is donated by prgmr.com.
 There are occasional donations from users to compensate for the expenses.
 There have been occasional requests for running ads on the site, but these have mostly been turned down.

-How would the handover work?
+How would the handover happen?
 ----------------------------

-I imagine a handover period of several months, with a gradual transition of system access and duties.
-This would be accompanied by explanation of code and setup.
+I imagine the handover period of several months, with a gradual transition of access and duties.
+This would be accompanied by an explanation of code and infrastructure.

-I preserve the right to cancel the handover if I deem necessary.
+I reserve the right to cancel the handover if I deem necessary.

 What if there is no new maintainer?
 -----------------------------------

-If now maintainer is found, gpodder.net will most likely be shut down by the end of 2019.
+If new maintainer would not be found, gpodder.net most likely going to be shut down by the end of 2019.